Stop Internet Service Providers from Selling Our Private Online Data

 It's time to stand up for basic consumer rights and stop the for-profit collusion of our elected officials and greedy, privacy-invading internet service providers.
 We're calling on our representatives to take the lead by introducing legislation to restore FCC privacy rules.

-Today: Democracy Resources is counting on you
+Today: Unite the People is counting on you